pdxdave/Beej-Django-Setup-Notes/README.md

 ```
 ./manage.py showmigrations
 ```
 Will show what migrations exists and if they've been applied.
+'X' in the box means they've been applied.
 ```
 admin
  [ ] 0001_initial